University of Hyderabad: Hostels, canteens and recreational centres

 There are 23 hostels for students to stay in (13 for men and 10 for women).
 The Tagore International House caters to international students.
 There are two shopping complexes: one on the North campus and one on the South Campus.
 Also, there are seven canteens: the Students Centre Canteen, Goodwill Canteen, SN school canteen, F canteen, School of Chemistry canteen, Admin canteen, and School of Life Sciences canteen.

 There are four multipurpose auditoriums within the campus.
 The DST Auditorium is the largest, with a capacity of 700.
 It is used mainly for cultural events, seminars, public talks, and screening of documentaries and movies.
 The CV Raman Auditorium, with a capacity of 200, is located inside the science complex, and serves as a conference and seminar hall.
 The BR Ambedkar Auditorium is mainly used for cultural events, public talks, debates, and other events.
 There is another auditorium located inside the humanities block.

 Bol Hyderabad Community Radio Station

 Bol Hyderabad 90.4 FM is the University of Hyderabad's Campus Radio Station which began operations from 15 August 2011.
-The range of the radio broadcast is around 15 kilometer radius around the campus covering areas of Tolichowki, Gopanapally, Hi-Tech City and Gachibowli areas of Hyderabad.
+The range of the radio broadcast is around 15 km radius around the campus covering areas of Tolichowki, Gopanapally, HITEC City and Gachibowli areas of Hyderabad.